Leucospermum grandiflorum: Differences with related species

-L. grandiflorum has broadly elliptic to elliptic oblong leaves, of 5–8 cm (2–3¼ in) long, mostly with three teeth near the tip, with fine grey cringy hairs and the perianth 4½–5 cm (1.8–2.0 in) long, and bright yellow bright yellow when opening (later turning orange).
+L. grandiflorum has broadly elliptic to elliptic oblong leaves, of 5–8 cm (2–3¼ in) long, mostly with three teeth near the tip, with fine grey cringy hairs and the perianth 4½–5 cm (1.8–2.0 in) long, and bright yellow when opening (later turning orange).
 It differs from its look-a-like Leucospermum gueinzii, which has eventually hairless, pointy lance-shaped to elliptic leaves of 7½–10 cm (3–4 in) long, with an entire margin or seldom with two or three teeth near the tip, with the perianth 5½–6 cm (2.2–2.4 in) long and the flower is deep orange when opening (later turning crimson).

 Taxonomy

 The grey-leaf fountain-pincushion was first collected near Paarl already in 1799, by Roxburgh and James Niven.
-According to Richard Anthony Salisbury and was raised and cultivated from seeds thad had been collected by the latter at Hibbert's conservatory and those plants successfully set seed themselves it.
+According to Richard Anthony Salisbury and was raised and cultivated from seeds thad had been collected by the latter at Hibbert's conservatory and those plants successfully set seed themselves.
 Salisbury described the plant in the Paradisus Londinensis in 1808, and because the specimen that the description was based up on, the colour plate in this publication serve as lectotype.
 In 1810, Robert Brown published the name Protea villosiuscula that had been suggested by English naturalist, botanist and patron of the natural sciences Joseph Banks, but without providing a proper description.
 Protea erosa had been proposed for yet another specimen by Hinrich Lichtenstein, a name that was later published by Kurt Polycarp Joachim Sprengel in 1825, again without providing a proper description.
 John Patrick Rourke considered all of the names synonyms in 1970.
 Since Brown's genus name Leucospermum was given priority in 1900, the correct scientific name is Leucospermum grandiflorum, a new combination that was made by Robert Brown.

 L. grandiflorum has been assigned to the fireworks pincushions, section Cardinistyle.

 The species name grandiflorum is a contraction of the Latin words grandis meaning "large" and florum meaning "flower" or "blossom".
-Outside of South Africa, the common name “rainbow pincushion” is also used for the Cactaceae Mammillaria rhodantha.
+Outside of South Africa, the common name "rainbow pincushion" is also used for the Cactaceae Mammillaria rhodantha.